Issa (clan): Distribution

-The titles White and Black, as prefixed to the Esa, simply refer to their geographic distribution; a range of hills that runs west of and parallel to the Djibouti-Harrar road serves as their dividing line; the White Esa are those closest to the sea, while the Black Esa are those beyond the range.
+The titles White and Black, as prefixed to the Issa, simply refer to their geographic distribution; a range of hills that runs west of and parallel to the Djibouti-Harrar road serves as their dividing line; the White Issa are those closest to the sea, while the Black Issaare those beyond the range.
 These differences are due to how the two countries look, with the country to the west being almost entirely made up of sand and the country to the east being mostly covered in basaltic rock.
 As a result, the former has a black appearance due to its volcanic nature, while the latter is a white sandy desert.